-A mentor helps their mentee through life’s challenges so they can look forward to a better future.
-By listening, giving advice and providing a constructive example, our Bigs support their Little’s development by simply being there.
+A mentor helps their mentee through life’s experiences and challenges so that they can look forward to a successful future.
+By listening, giving advice and providing a constructive example, our Bigs support their Little’s development by consistently being there for them.

-What are some activities that matches do in NYC?
+What are some activities that matches do in New York City?

-How is being a youth mentor different from other volunteer opportunities?
+How is being a Big different from other volunteer opportunities?

-Being a mentor provides volunteers the opportunity to make a significant impact on youth from NYC’s most underserved communities.
-Our 1-to-1 mentoring model requires a minimum commitment of 1 year, with many relationships lasting a lifetime.
+Our 1-to-1 mentoring model requires a minimum commitment of at least one year as a match, with many relationships lasting a lifetime.

 How does BBBS of NYC match volunteers with youth?

-Big Brother Big Sisters of NYC tailors the match by taking into account the interests, strengths, experiences, location and preferences of volunteers to the unique needs of our Littles.
-Prior to matching, the volunteer, child and parent all pre-approve their match.
-Because of this our success rate shows through in our average match length of 2 years.
+Big Brothers Big Sisters of NYC creates the match by taking into account the interests, strengths, experiences, location and preferences of Bigs to the unique needs of our Littles.
+Prior to matching, the Big, Little and parent and/or guardian all pre-approve their match.

-How does BBBS of NYC support volunteers working with youth?
+How does BBBS of NYC support its volunteers working with youth?

-We provide all volunteer mentors a comprehensive youth development training session, as well as assign them to a dedicated social worker.
+We provide all Bigs with a comprehensive youth development training session, as well as assign them to a dedicated Program Manager.
 These BBBS of NYC staff members provide support for both the family and volunteer through regular check-ins and access to citywide resources.
-Additionally, we offer a variety of optional online and in-person trainings, as well as opportunities to connect with other mentors in the program.
+Additionally, we offer a variety of optional online trainings, as well as opportunities to connect with other Bigs in the program.

 What areas of New York City does BBBS serve?

-We provide services for at-risk youth residing in all 5 boroughs of NYC, with our highest needs coming from the Bronx, Brooklyn and Queens.
+We provide services for youth residing in all five boroughs of New York City, with our highest needs coming from the Bronx and Brooklyn.

-Are there any other volunteer opportunities with BBBS of NYC besides being a mentor?
+Are there any other volunteer opportunities with BBBS of NYC besides being a Big?

 Yes.
-We offer former, current and potential volunteers the option join one of our Affinity groups.
-Meeting once a month, these groups help BBBS of NYC expand volunteer recruitment and fundraising efforts to targeted communities throughout NYC.
-To learn more visit our Affinity group page.
+We offer former, current and potential volunteers the option to join one of our Affinity groups.
+Meeting once a month, these groups help BBBS of NYC expand volunteer recruitment and fundraising efforts to targeted communities throughout New York City.
+To learn more, visit our Affinity group page.

 Do you offer an online mentoring program?

-Our program is an in-person, 1-to-1 mentoring relationship.
-Based on our experience, we believe this model to be the most impactful for at-risk youth in NYC.
-We do offer online support services to our mentors including communication with their dedicated social worker and optional webinar training.
+Our program focuses on an in-person, 1-to-1 mentoring relationship.
+Based on our experience, we believe this model to be the most impactful.

-There are five steps between filling out an application and being matched to a Little.
+There are six steps once you have filled out an application to become matched with a Little.

-At our volunteer orientation you'll learn more about our organization, your role as a volunteer and the support structure in place to help you and your Little.
-You will be able to ask questions, and decide whether or not you want to become a Big.
+At our Volunteer Information Session, you'll learn more about our organization, the volunteer role and the support structures in place to help the match relationship.
+You will be able to ask questions and decide whether the program is a right fit for you.

-Since you’ll be working with children in a one-to-one setting, you will be asked to undergo our screening process.
-This includes an interview that will last about 1 1/2 hours.
-During this time we will learn more about your background and match preferences.
-The Littles and their families go through the same process.
-For this interview you’ll also have to provide an updated resume and a valid government issued photo ID.
-You’ll also be asked to fill out paperwork to begin your background check and provide us with three references.
+Since you will be working with a child in a 1-to-1 capacity, you will be asked to undergo our screening process.
+This includes an in-depth character interview that will last about 1-2 hours.
+During this time, we will learn more about your personal life, background and match preferences.
+For this interview you will need to provide a valid government-issued photo ID and references.